Kazakh uranium tycoon dies on visit to China

 “The cause of his death was cardiac arrest,” it said.

-Kapparov, 44, headed the Kazakh state uranium company Kazatomprom in August last year.
+Kapparov, 44, headed the Kazakh state urianium company Kazatomprom in August last year.
 Kazakhstan holds the world’s second-largest uranium reserves and is the largest producer of the metal.

 In the 1990s Kapparov headed the state oil transporting monopoly KazTransOil and state oil and gas firm Kazakhoil.